-Forster Civic Precinct Project Council
+Forster Civic Precinct Project

-The planning process for this landmark development is well underway with public exhibition of the Planning Proposal and Development Application commencing on 17 March 2017.
-This Q&A sheet explains the process Council has undertaken so far, and where we are headed from here.
+This Q&A sheet explains the process Council has undertaken so far on this significant project, and where we are headed from here.

 Q: Where is the project located?

 The site, known locally as 'the old school site', is located on the southern side of the Forster town centre on the corner of Lake, West and Middle Streets.